Probabilistic Computers for MIMO Detection: From Sparsification to 2D Parallel Tempering: MIMO detection with p-bits

+The row ($\beta$) and column ($P$) parameters for 2D-PT are determined iteratively, beginning from an initial top-left replica where $\beta = \beta_0$ and $P = P_0$.
+For a given replica $(i,j)$ in the array, the standard deviations of its energy $\sigma_E$ and constraints $\sigma_g$ (evaluated by running short Markov chains) determine the parameters for the adjacent replicas, $\beta(i+1,j)$ and $P(i,j+1)$, as follows:

-Here, $i$ and $j$ denote the indices along the inverse temperature ($\beta$) and constraint ($P$) dimensions, respectively, while $\alpha_\beta$ and $\alpha_P$ control the step size between consecutive values.
-The terms $\sigma_E$ and $\sigma_g$ represent the standard deviations of the energy and the constraint function ($g=0$ indicating satisfied constraints) for replica $(i,j)$, estimated using 20 independent chains of $10^3$ Monte Carlo sweeps.
-The adaptive algorithm stops row expansion when $\sigma_E$ falls below a defined threshold (one-tenth of the mean weight amplitude) and halts column expansion once all samples satisfy the constraints.
-The final $\beta$ and $P$ vectors are derived from the median values of the arrays along the column and row directions, respectively.
-The step parameters $\alpha_\beta$ and $\alpha_P$ were initially tuned on a single instance to ensure a minimum of 10 values in each direction.
-For the experiments shown in FIG.~\ref{fig:fig4} and FIG.~\ref{fig:fig5}, the final schedules are averaged over 10 instances of SK and MIMO problems (Table~\ref{tab:betaP_schedule}).
-In all cases, the single-column 1D-PT employs the same $\beta$ schedule as 2D-PT.
+where $\alpha_\beta$ and $\alpha_P$ define the step size between consecutive replicas.
+This adaptive algorithm stops row expansion when $\sigma_E$ falls below a predefined threshold (set to one-tenth of the mean weight amplitude) and halts column expansion once all samples satisfy the constraints ($g=0$).
+The final $\beta$ and $P$ vectors are then derived by taking the median values of the arrays along the column and row directions, respectively.
+A detailed description of this algorithm is provided in Ref. \cite{delacour2025two}.